hardy613/es6-notes/variables.md

 //2 the identifier
 //3 the value
 ```
-There are rules for naming the variable identifier, they are:
+There are rules for naming the variable identifier.
+These are:
 - identifiers cannot be keywords
 - can be alphanumeric, although cannot start with a number
-- `$` and `_` are also allowed characters for an indentifier
+- `$` and `_` are also allowed characters for an identifier

 Variables decalred by `var` have the scope of the entire function.